open-services-group/community/sig-data-science/how-to-create-a-subproject.md

 ### Prerequisites:
-* A Github repo
+* A Github repo within any organization
-* A Github project board
+* A Github project board within any organization
-* Project Owners defined in Repo's OWNERS file
+* Project Owners defined in Repo's [https://www.kubernetes.dev/docs/guide/owners/](OWNERS file)
 * Agreement in an earlier SIG-Data-Science meeting that the subproject should move forward as noted in meeting notes.

 ## Step 2: